 UCPath Online Portal

-Pay statements will be available on UCPath Online 1-2 days before pay day.
+Pay statements are available on UCPath Online 1-2 days before pay day.

 Sick, Vacation, Comp time, and Sabbatical are all reflected in UCPath Online.

-Managers will have new access to more information for their direct reports in UCPath.
-Managers will be able to view employee contact address, phone number, email address, emergency contact information, and compensation.
+Managers can view employee contact address, phone number, email address, emergency contact information, and compensation.